aysung8191/qwiz-me2/README.md

 ![scr2](https://user-images.githubusercontent.com/119904805/225218178-c123fbc3-efd0-48fc-88a9-00cf73afea11.JPG)

 ## Next Steps:
-* Allow users to edit and delete flashcards they've already created
-* Allow users to create and add flashcards to sets
 * Allow users to see sets other users in the community have already created and used
 * Allow users to leave a rating and a review on other users' sets
 * Allow users to search and filter through their list of created flashcards (i.e. category, created date, etc.)